 Scott gained valuable experience managing funeral homes and cemeteries throughout the region including Longview, Texas and Oklahoma City, Oklahoma.
 In 1999, Scott was offered the opportunity to move back to Arkansas to manage Nelson’s Funeral Home and Crematory and Fairview Memorial Gardens.

 Born in Fort Smith, Arkansas, Paula moved to Illinois as a youngster where her parents pastored a church.
 She later began traveling and singing as a soloist in churches across the United States.
 It was while singing at her grandfather's funeral in 1987, Paula met her future husband, Scott, who was the funeral director for her grandfather’s services.
 They were married in 1989.

 Paula feels called to help families through the important process of pre-planning and worked as a prearrangement counselor in Oklahoma City and in Northwest Arkansas.
 Today, Paula manages the Fairview Memorial Gardens in Fayetteville.

 In 2002, Scott and Paula purchased Nelson’s Funeral Home.
 In 2010, the Bernas’ purchased Moore’s Chapel Funeral Home, a Fayetteville institution providing funeral planning and services since 1889.
 Together Scott and Paula feel blessed to offer their focus, empathy and guidance to families as they celebrate and honor their loved ones.

-Scott and Paula have two children, Colby and Calli, and two wonderful grandchildren, Grayson and Charlie.
-Scott is an active member of The Rotary Club of Fayetteville and serves on the board for the Arkansas Funeral Directors Association.
+Scott and Paula have two children, Colby and Calli, and three wonderful grandchildren, Grayson, Charlie, and Chase.
+Scott is an member of The Rotary Club of Fayetteville and serves on the board for the Arkansas Funeral Directors Association.
 During their free time, Scott and Paula enjoy spending time with family.

 Colby Berna, Funeral Director/Embalmer